-If you are interested in hosting an event or support for development, please contact Fiona Kennedy to discuss potential dates and requests.
+If you are interested in hosting an event or support for development, please contact Ailidh Hood to discuss potential dates and requests.
 The Royal Caledonian Curling Club can support affiliated clubs with promotional material, content and provision of qualified coaches.

 The annual RCCC Adult Camp is hosted over a weekend and offers a more intensive coaching programme with the added bonus of increased 1:1 coaching time.
 The Adult Camp is high in demand so book your place early.